Frosted (band)

-Frosted (stylised as FroSTed) was an American pop punk band, founded by ex-Go-Go's guitarist and singer Jane Wiedlin in 1995.
+Frosted (stylized as froSTed) was an American pop punk band, founded by ex-Go-Go's guitarist and singer Jane Wiedlin in 1995.
 The band was so-named because "it sounds sweet".
-The letters S and T were capitalised in tribute to Star Trek, one of Wiedlin's favourite TV shows.
+The letters S and T were capitalized in tribute to Star Trek, one of Wiedlin's favorite TV shows.
 They released one album in 1996.

 History

 Wiedlin was joined by a second guitarist, Brian Waters, Sean Demott on bass and Lance Porter (of Ex-Idols) on drums.
 All three men provided additional vocals.

 Frosted began by playing live in Los Angeles and San Francisco, before their sole album Cold, co-produced with Marc Waterman, was issued in August 1996.
 It was not a commercial success but was well received by critics.
 Allmusic describes the album as "bright, chunky, and radio-friendly without being gooey mainstream glop".

 Rachel Haden was credited with singing, while a guesting Gerri Sutyak played cello.
 Four songs on the album were co-written with fellow Go Go's guitarist Charlotte Caffey.

 The tracks "Bed" and "Call Me Crazy" were released as a single.

 Frosted's last show was at 14 Below in Santa Monica, on 31 March 1998.